 Before her counselling career, Melissa was involved in legal and compliance work in the finance sector.
 With a desire to support people around her, Melissa took up a short-term counselling course to be equipped with the necessary skills.
 However, as she learnt more, she was convinced that counselling is her vocation.
 Hence, Melissa left her corporate job to complete her Master of Arts in Counselling.
 Through the journey, she learnt to appreciate the dynamics of counselling through the different theoretical approaches, its empirical science, and the beauty of shared moments in counselling.

-Melissa has experience working with young adults who struggle with anxiety, depression, relationship challenges, grief and loss.
+Melissa has experience working with young adults and couples who struggle with anxiety, burnout, depression and relationship challenges.
 She draws upon different counselling modalities such as Psychodynamic approaches and Narrative Therapy to understand her clients and help them gain insights from their life experiences.
 Melissa believes that when her clients are able to give voice to their life stories and experiences, they will gain clarity in how they see others and themselves.
 The awareness of such insights will empower them with the courage and hope to take the next steps.
 During her free time, Melissa is either visiting museums, watching art films, catching sunsets, or reading a book on a new theoretical approach.

 Successful Client Stories